awslabs/amazon-timestream-tools/tools/continuous-ingestor/README.md

 ```

 ### Multi threaded ingest
-As a single thread is limited with the number of records which can be generated, we allow for parallism.
-A concurrency parameter greate than 1 starts a  multi-threaded ingest process which will continues until SIGINT signal (CTRL + C) is received.
+As a single thread is limited with the number of records which can be generated, we allow for parallelism.
+A concurrency parameter greater than 1 starts a  multi-threaded ingest process which will continous until SIGINT signal (CTRL + C) is received.
 The number of threads is controlled by the option `-c`.

 ```
 python3 timestream_sample_continuous_data_ingestor_application.py -c 30 -d testDb -t testTable -r 'us-east-1'